Nikodemsky/website-project/README.md

 \- same as above + handle wp-tinymce.php and ms-files.php properly.

 6. Database credentials
-* db_name != db_user
+* db_name != db_user;
-* strong password
+* strong password;
-* the database CAN'T be shared between websites
+* the database CAN'T be shared between websites.

 7. Accounts
-NO "admin" "wp_admin" or any kind of "admin" suffix/prefix related account names
+* NO "admin" "wp_admin" or any kind of "admin" suffix/prefix related account names.

 8. If possible, then set BasicAuth for login page.